 In most cases, gender matters when you getting a new companion for your Basset hound.
 Because the majority of dogs have a natural tendency to be attached to opposite-gender dogs.

 In fact, If both dogs are of the same gender dogs, some unwanted issues can be developed over time.
 The dominant issue is an excellent example of that.
 Because it has a high chance of competing with each other over toys, food, and even the owner’s affection.

-But, I have seen numerous of times same gender dogs live in a same house without any problem.
+But, I have seen numerous times same-gender dogs live in the same house without any problem.
 Because of that, you need to understand what is the best preference of your Basset hound.

 So, you can easily do that by observing his/her behavior in dog parks.
 Check whether how he reacts when he approaches both female and male dogs.
 If there is no difference, I recommend taking an opposite-gender companion for your Basset hound.

 What to consider when getting a companion for your Basset hound?

 There are several things you wanna consider when buying a second dog.
 So, here they are,